 \subsection{Registration Without Correspondences}

-\myParagraph{Setup} We test the extreme case where we are not given correspondences, and we assume all-to-all correspondences between the two point clouds~\cite{Yang20tro-teaser}.
+\myParagraph{Setup} We test the extreme case where we assume all-to-all correspondences between the two point clouds~\cite{Yang20tro-teaser}.
 We use the \teddyBear~model from \homebrewedDB \cite{Kaskman19-homebrewedDB}.
 Contrary to \bunny, \teddyBear~comes with precomputed normals so we also test the point-with-normal variant of \robin.
 We first downsample the \teddyBear~to 100 points to obtain the source point cloud.
 Then, we apply a random rotation and translation to obtain the transformed point cloud.
 To simulate a partial overlap, we randomly discard a percentage of the transformed point cloud.
 For example, to simulate a 80\% overlap, we randomly discard 20\% of the transformed points.
-We compare the performance of 6 algorithms in 40 Monte Carlo runs: (i-ii) \robinstargnc and \robingnc, which use point with normals; (iii-iv) \teaserpp, \robinteaserpp, which disregard the normals, (v) \GoICP~\cite{Yang16pami-goicp}, and (vi) ICP.
-We feed \robinstargnc, \robingnc, \teaserpp,~and \robinteaserpp all possible correspondences: for each point in the source point cloud, we add all points in the transformed point cloud as potential correspondences.
+We compare the performance of 6 algorithms in 40 Monte Carlo runs: (i-ii) \robinstargnc and \robingnc, which use points with normals; (iii-iv) \teaserpp, \robinteaserpp, which disregard the normals, (v) \GoICP~\cite{Yang16pami-goicp}, and (vi) ICP.
+We feed \robinstargnc, \robingnc, \teaserpp,~and \robinteaserpp all possible correspondences: for each point in a source point cloud, we add all transformed points as potential correspondences.
 For ICP, we use the identity as initial guess.

 {\bf Results}.
 Fig.~\ref{fig:3dreg-SPC} shows translation errors for different overlap ratios (rotation errors are similar and reported in~\suppMaterial).
 ICP fails to converge in most cases, due to the inaccurate initial guess. \GoICP~is robust until 20\% overlap. \robinstargnc, \robingnc, \teaserpp ensure best performance for all overlap ratios. \robinstargnc~and \robingnc~have slightly lower errors (since they use extra information from the normals).
 As expected the variants using the maximum clique are more robust and still recover highly-accurate estimates at 5\% overlap.
 Unlike \robingnc, \robinteaserpp fails at all overlap ratios because the maximum $k$-core is only able to reject a small percentage of outliers, inducing failures in the robust estimator.
 In terms of runtime, the \core{k} variants are faster: the average runtime for \robin ranges from $0.1$ms to $46$ms, and is 2 to 3.4 times faster than \robinstar.
 In our current implementation the construction of the \compatibility graph is single-threaded and dominates the total runtime; this provides further speed-up opportunities.